ryantaylor/vault/README.md

 $ cargo build --release --features=ffi
 ```

-The library you want to be using is `libvault.so`, which you can find at `vault/target/release`.
+The library you want to be using is `libvault.so` (Linux) or `vault.dll` (Windows), which you can find at `vault/target/release`.
 This library exposes two external functions for use over FFI:

 ```rust
 pub extern fn parse_to_cstring(path: *const c_char) -> *mut c_char {